lskyset/nozomi-cb-bot/README.md

 You can also be granted the OF status by typing 'of' anywhere during any of the !q, !h, !s, !d or !dead commands (eg. !h b1 of)

 ## Notes
-* For now, most of the clan battle specific data has to be edited in the config.py file every month.
 * This bot is still under development, contact me on discord (SkySet#3043) if you have any questions or suggestions.
 * I will make a proper documentation and tutorials when everything is mostly done